turing85/untitled-rpg-webapp/doc/datamodel/README.md

 ##### Base for all entities

 To avoid boilerplate code, we want to use an abstract class `PersistenceEntity` as base for all persistence entities.
-This entity has only one field `id` of type `UUID`.
-Value objects that use an `id` should also extend this class.
+This entity has only one field `id` of type `Long`.
+The wrapper-class is used to allow the persistence layer detection of detached entities through null check.

+Value objects using an `id` should also extend this class.

 ##### Persistence classes